 Endangered; competition with livestock, reduced access to watering holes and habitat destruction all contribute to a decrease of the species.
 The L.A.
 Zoo participates in Species Survival Plan efforts to preserve the Grevy’s zebra.

 Grevy’s zebras inhabit semi-arid and open scrub grasslands of southern Ethiopia and northern Kenya.

-DIET: They are herbivorous, primarily feeding on the stems and leaves of the taller grass and browse on shrubs and trees.
+These herbivores feed primarily on the stems and leaves of taller grasses but will browse on shrubs and trees when grass is scarce.

 The Grevy’s zebra is the largest of the three zebra species with the males five feet tall at the shoulders and weighing 770–990 pounds.
 Females are about 10 percent smaller.
 Lifespan in the wild is 12–13 years.
 In human care they live 22–30 years.